pelithne/azure-workshop/custom-config.md

 ## Next step
 Next step is to configure loadbalancing.
-This involves bringing up another VM, and to deploy a load balancer infront of that VM and the VM created in this step.
+This involves bringing up tow Virtual Machines, and to deploy a load balancer infront of those VMs to distribute traffic between them.
 Please <a href="https://github.com/pelithne/azure-workshop/blob/master/loadbalancing.md">here</a> to continue.